The Bankrate promise

 1. Run a vehicle history report

 Running a vehicle history report can help uncover issues with a car before you make a purchase.
-A clear sign of a water-damaged car is one that is branded as such.
-Departments of motor vehicles require permanent title marks for vehicles that have been badly damaged by floods.
-If the vehicle was declared totaled, it is supposed to be given a new title entirely that is labeled “salvage” or “flood.”
-Depending on the state, however, this fact may be indicated by a numeric code.
+Most states will either issue a salvage or flood title to a vehicle that was declared totaled.
+These are permanent title marks for vehicles that have been badly damaged by floods.
+Depending on the state, a salvage title may also be indicated by a numeric code.

-Carfax and Experian offer flood check tools that allow users to conduct a free check on the history of a car.
-These platforms simply require entering the VIN of the vehicle in question.
+Carfax and Experian offer flood check tools that allow users to conduct a free check on the history of a car based on its VIN.
 When reviewing a car’s history, keep your eye out for vehicles originating from areas that have been affected by flooding.
 The National Insurance Crime Bureau also provides free online VIN checks that allow consumers to find out whether a car has been declared salvaged.

-You will want to look at a vehicle’s history report for any sign that the car has changed hands several times over a short period of time.
+Review a vehicle’s history report for any sign that the car has changed hands several times over a short period of time.
 Be particularly leery of a history that involves buyers in multiple states.
-This could be a sign of what’s known as car “title washing,” where unscrupulous sellers retitle a car repeatedly to hide its history.
+This could be a sign of what’s known as title washing, where unscrupulous sellers retitle a car repeatedly to hide its history.

 2. Check for signs of water damage

-Cars that have been even partially submerged in water often have telltale signs, but they may be subtle, especially if the car has been cleaned up for resale.
+Cars that have been even partially submerged in water often have telltale signs, but they may be subtle if the car has been cleaned up for resale.
 Pay attention to musty or moldy smells, including those coming from the climate control system.

 Note any stains that appear on the car’s interior, engine compartment and trunk.
 Dirt, sand or mud in odd places and seat belts that sound gritty when they are pulled or retracted are also signs of water damage.

-It’s also important to test drive a vehicle, especially one you think may have water or flood damage.
-Hints to watch out for during a test drive include compromised electrical systems and infotainment systems, which will act up if they have been impacted by water.
-You will also want to look for signs of smoke during your test drive.
+It’s also important to test drive every vehicle.
+Watch out for compromised electrical systems and infotainment systems, which will act up if they have been impacted by water.
+Look for signs of engine smoke during your test drive — and know that this is a major red flag that you should walk away.

 3. Be wary of cars that are priced below market value